 Binsar, a picturesque, hidden forest is perched at an altitude of 7913 feet in the Kumaon Himalayas of Uttarakhand.
 It is encircled by a vast wildlife sanctuary spreading up to 46 km and is home to many rare animals, birds and wild flowers.
 Binsar lies 95 Kilometers from Nainital, 35 kilometers form Almora, and 423 kilometers from Delhi.

 As soon as you enter the Binsar wildlife sanctuary you are transferred to a different era.
 It seems time clock had frozen years back here and sunlight never had an opportunity to kiss the place.
 In the monsoons, the place brings a lot of surprises.
-If atone moment, there is a pitter – patter of raindrops, other moment it will be misty with floating clouds in the valley, followed by thunderstorms and continuous rain throughout the day and night.
+If at one moment, there is a pitter-patter of raindrops, another moment it will be misty with floating clouds in the valley, followed by thunderstorms and continuous rain throughout the day and night.
 Overall the place looks super green, fresh, foggy and smells earthy.

 Registration Fee for Binsar Wildlife Sanctuary- INR 150 per person and INR 250 for vehicle.